-Choosing the right water filter for your application can be a daunting task.
+Choosing the right water filter for your boat can be a daunting task.
 What are the differences between various types?
 Does it really matter if I’ve got the right microns?

-- Size.
 Obviously, you need the right size to fit your housing.
-The standard size used in most housings is called 10″ by 2-1/2″ diameter.
-Note that although it’s called 10″ long, the filters are actually about 9-3/4.”
+The standard size used in most housings is 10″ by 2-1/2″ diameter.
+Note that although they call it 10″ long, the filters actually measure about 9-3/4.”
 While many other sizes are available, this is the size that I discuss in my article on water filtration systems and in this article.

-- Type.
-Six types of filters are commonly found: pleated paper, string wound, polyspun, carbon wrapped/impregnated, granular carbon and carbon block.
-More on these below — the various types do look different, which can help if they are labeled in a language that you’re not totally fluent in.
+You will find six types of common filters : pleated paper, string wound, polyspun, carbon wrapped/impregnated, granular carbon and carbon block.
+More on these below.
+The various types do look different.
+This can help if you don’t know the language on the filter’s label.

-- Micron rating.
 Filters all have a micron rating on the label.
 The smaller the number, the finer the filtration.
 I’ve seen them as large as 40 microns, but 20, 10 and 5 are far more common.
 The smallest I’ve seen is 0.5 microns.
-Finer filtration can slow down water flow, but that is usually more of a problem in houses (where people expect greater flow) than in boats.
+Finer filtration can slow down water flow.
+But that is usually more of a problem in houses (where people expect greater flow) than in boats.

 You really don’t have a choice on the size, so I’ll look at the various types and the micron ratings.
 Prices that I list are for buying online in the US or in big-box stores.
 In other locations, prices can vary considerably!